Getting Hurt in an Elevator – Common Injuries

 What to Do After Suffering an Elevator Accident

-After getting immediate medical attention, contact a personal injury attorney who is experienced in dealing with accidents involving elevators. is your first priority.
+After getting immediate medical attention, contacting a personal injury attorney who is experienced in dealing with accidents involving elevators. is your first priority.
 With so many parties involved, you’ll need an attorney’s knowledge to determine who is liable for your injury.

-As complex as elevator injury cases are, they’re mostly caused by the negligence of one of all of the parties involved.
+As complex as elevator injury cases are, they’re mostly caused by the negligence of one all of the parties involved.
 Yet, to hold a party accountable for negligence, you have to prove that they owed you a certain duty of care – e.g. maintaining the elevator in safe working condition.

 If the property owner, manager, or other parties breached the duty of care owed to you, then they’re directly responsible for your accident and resulting injuries.